lf-lang/lf-lang.github.io/blog/2025-09-18-decentralized-consistency.md

 There are different ways to design and refactor the above system, for example, by removing the direct connection between the `Cockpit` and `Door` reactors.
 Our design choice is meant to highlight that door _disarming_ and _opening_ are two different and independent remote services triggered by two different commands issued by two different system actors.
 Therefore, each actor has an independent connection to the door to request its service.

-The purpose of the system is to open the door in reaction to the command from the cockpit only in normal conditions, that is, when the ramp is present and the door is not armed.
-The door, upon receiving the command from the cockpit, should wait for clearance from the camera before opening.
+The purpose of the system is to open the door in reaction to the command from the cockpit whether or not a ramp is present.
+If a ramp is present, it is imperative that the door be disarmed _before_ being opened.
+Hence, the door, upon receiving the `open` command from the cockpit, should wait for input from the camera before opening.

 The order in which messages are processed is crucial in this application.
-When the _disarm_ and _open_ commands arrive together, the _disarm_ service needs to be invoked before opening the door, otherwise the escape slide will be deployed and that is not the desired behavior.
+When the _disarm_ and _open_ commands arrive with the same tag, the _disarm_ service needs to be invoked before opening the door, otherwise the escape slide will be erroneously deployed.
-Lingua Franca guarantees determinism in the execution order of reactions with simultaneous inputs, and the order is given by the the order of declaration of the reactions inside the reactor.
+Lingua Franca guarantees determinism in the execution order of reactions with logically simultaneous inputs, and the order is given by the the order of declaration of the reactions inside the reactor.
 It is then sufficient to declare the `disarm` reaction _before_ the `open` one.
 The diagram confirms the execution order by labeling the `disarm` reaction with 1 and the `open` reaction with 2.

-The more challenging situation is when the inputs do not arrive together.
-In fact, if the command from the cockpit arrives before the clearance from the camera and the door processes it immediately, the door will be opened while still _armed_, and the evacuation slide will be deployed as if it was an emergency landing.
-The door, then, has to wait for both inputs before invoking the _opening_ service.
+The problem is that even though the messages are _logically_ simultaneous, they do not arrive at the same _physical_ time.
+In fact, if the `open` command from the cockpit is likely to arrive before the clearance from the camera because the camera realizes an expensive computer-vision algorithm.
+The door, consequently, has to wait for both inputs before invoking the _opening_ service.

-This is then an example of an application that cannot safely proceed its processing without assurance on its inputs.
-The following section explains how to obtain the desired behavior in Lingua Franca.
+This is then an example of an application that cannot safely proceed without assurance on its inputs.
+The following section explains how to obtain the desired behavior in Lingua Franca using the decentralized coordinator (the centralized coordinator automatically provides the required assurance).

 ### Consistency with decentralized coordination
-The application is implemented as a federated program with decentralized coordination, which means that the advancement of logical time in each single federate is not subject to approval from any centralized entities, but it is done locally based on the input it receives from the other federates.
+The application is implemented as a federated program with decentralized coordination, which means that the advancement of logical time in each single federate is not subject to approval from any centralized entities, but it is done locally based on the input it receives from the other federates and on its local physical clock.

 Let us consider the case when the `Door` reactor receives the _open_ command from the `Cockpit` reactor, but not yet the _disarm_ command from the `Camera` reactor.
 As previously observed, the `Door` cannot proceed to invoke the _opening_ service, because it needs to wait for the `Camera` to send the _disarm_ command.
 But how long should it wait?

+The decentralized coordinator in
 Lingua Franca allows you to customize this waiting time.
-Each federate is associated with a parameter called [`maxwait`](/docs/writing-reactors/distributed-execution#safe-to-advance-sta) that controls how long the federate should wait for inputs from other federates before processing an input it has just received.
+Each federate can be assigned an attribute called [`maxwait`](/docs/writing-reactors/distributed-execution#safe-to-advance-sta) that controls how long the federate should wait for inputs from other federates before processing an event, such as an input it has just received.
+More precisely, `maxwait` is the maximum amount of time a federate waits before advancing its logical time to some value _t_.
+Specifically, to advance to logical time _t_, the federate waits until either all inputs are known up to an including time _t_ or its local physical clock exceeds _t_ +`maxwait`.
+An input is known up to an including time _t_ if message with timestamp _t_ or greater has been received on that input port.
-More precisely, `maxwait` is how much time a federate waits before advancing its tag to that of the just received event, when it is not known if the other input ports will receive data with the same or an earlier tag.
-At the expiration of the `maxwait`, the federate assumes that those unresolved ports will not receive any data with earlier tags, and advances its logical time to the tag of the received event.
+At the expiration of the `maxwait`, the federate assumes that any unresolved ports will not receive any messages with timestamps _t_ or earlier.
+It can then advance its logical time to _t_.

-In our example, we want the door to _indefinitely wait_ for both _disarm_ and _open_ commands to arrive before processing any of them.
-In Lingua Franca, this is obtained by setting `maxwait = forever`, and it means that the `Door` reactor cannot safely proceed without assurance about the inputs.
+In our example, we want the door to _wait indefinitely_ for both _disarm_ and _open_ commands to arrive before processing any of them.
+In Lingua Franca, this is obtained by setting `maxwait` to `forever`.
+The `Door` reactor cannot safely proceed without assurance about the inputs.

 The implementation of the `Door` reactor and its instantiation are shown below: